The Wildlands successor arrives next month, and will definitely require expensive hardware if you want to see it in the maximum settings

 Breakpoint is scheduled to arrive officially in about a month in early October, but the closed beta testing phase of the game (for those who made it early) will begin this week already, bringing the creators to the official systemic requirements - which look remarkably detailed to our delight.

-Minimum threshold required to run the game, at 1080p resolution and with low graphics settings, including 7, 8.1 or 10 windows, 8GB RAM, Ryzen 3 1200 square processor I HAVE D Or Intel Core i5-4460 sample and sample video card Radeon R9 280X or sample Geforce GTX 960 with 4GB's GDDR5.
+Minimum threshold required to run the game, at 1080p resolution and with low graphics settings, including 7, 8.1 or 10 windows, 8GB RAM, Ryzen 3 1200 square processor AMD Or Intel Core i5-4460 sample and sample video card Radeon R9 280X or sample Geforce GTX 960 with 4GB's GDDR5.
 Definitely more than we have become accustomed to meeting as the base of the base for a gaming experience that is considered worthy of other modern games.

-Running the game in high graphics settings at 1080p will already require a more modern and powerful graphics card of the type Radeon RX 480 at Red Camp or GeForce GTX 1060 in the Green Camp - while running the game at maximum graphical settings at 1080p resolution (and at a steady refresh rate of 60 frames per second, we assume) will require you to provide a Ryzen 7 1700 Cores and video card of type Radeon RX 5700 XT or GeForce GTX 1080.
+Running the game in high graphics settings at 1080p will already require a more modern and powerful graphics card of the type Radeon RX 480 at Red Camp or GeForce GTX 1060 in the Green Camp - while running the game at maximum graphical settings at 1080p resolution (and at a steady refresh rate of 60 frames per second, we assume) will require you to supply a Ryzen 7 1700 Cores and video card of type Radeon RX 5700 XT or GeForce GTX 1080.
 You will also need the system Windows 10 only and dynamic memory of 16GB and above to get the best visual quality that Breakpoint has to offer.

 Breakpoint shares quite a few elements with Wildlands, but nonetheless it seems that it will require significantly more powerful hardware to look and act on the best side.
 Maybe it's just an exacerbation from Ubisoft?
 We will know very soon